Piracy Statistics

 Digital piracy accounts for significant revenue losses in the music, broadcast, publishing, and movie industries.
 Internet users are hungry for free content and are constantly looking for sources to enjoy their favorite TV shows, movies, songs, and more.
 However, in many cases, they are unaware of the harm piracy sites pose to the economy and their personal lives.

 While the U.S. economy bears the brunt of the losses, many other countries and territories also feel the pain.
-That includes places like China, the United Kingdom, Indonesia, Brazil, Eastern, and Western Europe, etc., whose citizens and industries lose out on revenue each year from users streaming pirated content.
+That includes places like China, the United Kingdom, Indonesia, Brazil, Eastern and Western Europe, where citizens and industries lose revenue each year from users streaming pirated content.

-In addition to the internet piracy information listed above, here are a few more shocking piracy facts about illegal streaming and downloading in the movie, tv, and music industries.
+In addition to the internet piracy information listed above, here are a few more shocking piracy facts about illegal downloading and streaming in the movie, TV, and music industries.

-- Slightly more than one-third of Gen Zers have used stream rippers to watch tv shows, movies, or download music.
+- Slightly more than one-third of Gen Zers have used stream rippers to watch TV shows or movies or to download music.

-- Digital video piracy (i.e., illegal streaming, stream ripping, etc.) accounts for more than $50 billion in revenue losses for the global tv and movie industry.
+- Digital video piracy (i.e., illegal streaming, stream ripping, etc.) accounts for more than $75 billion in revenue losses for the global TV and movie industry.

-- Illegal streaming services account for more than 80% of internet piracy.
+- Illegal streaming services account for more than 96% of internet piracy

 - TV, movie, and music piracy of copyrighted content accounts for nearly one-fourth of worldwide bandwidth.